The finish line is in sight for a campaign to preserve a historic downtown block, Jackson Hole Land Trust President Laurie Andrews said.

 "We can see it from here!" she said.
 "We are charging toward the finish line with $2.5 million left to raise, and that's incredibly exciting for us."

-Aiming to save the historic buildings and community green space the downtown block offers, the nonprofit is in the midst of a campaign to raise a total of $7.5 million by Aug.
-4 to protect the property from a hotel redevelopment.
-The amount that has been raised currently stands at $4.1 million from more than 3,200 donors, according to the Land Trust late Thursday afternoon.
+Aiming to save the historic buildings and community green space the downtown block offers, the nonprofit is in the midst of a campaign to raise $7.5 million by Aug.
+4 to protect the block from a hotel redevelopment.

-After a successful “Million Dollar May” challenge grant was met, the Land Trust secured a second $1 million challenge grant for funds to be raised by the Fourth of July.
-With that goal met and a month left before the deadline, Andrews said, the project will take on its final challenge.
+After a successful "Million Dollar May" $1 million challenge grant, the Land Trust secured a second $1 million challenge grant by Fourth of July.
+With that goal met this morning, Andrews said, the project will take on its final challenge.
+More than 3,100 people have donated so far, she said.

-“We’ve now been able to get it down ... we’ll be going into our last challenge, which is the finish line, which is amazing,” Andrews said.
+"We've now been able to get it down to, we'll be going into our last challenge, which is the finish line, which is amazing," Andrews said.

 To celebrate, the Land Trust launched a Fourth of July float in the annual parade.
-“Superheroes” in “Save the Block” capes waved flags and beat drums, as Bon Jovi’s “Livin’ on a Prayer” blasted from a VW Bus.
+"Superheroes" in "Save the Block" capes waved flags and beat drums as Bon Jovi's "Livin' on a Prayer" blasted from a VW Bus.
+Majorette Julie Guttormson twirled and tossed her baton high into the air.
+Supporters cheered, looking on from a viewing party at the 135 Broadway Ave. block featuring a barbecue and bloody marys.

 Alongside the green space, Persephone sold pastries while Cafe Genevieve served mac and cheese from its catering truck, despite a Tuesday fire that wrecked the restaurant's kitchen.

-If the purchase is successful, the Jackson Hole Historical Society and Museum hopes to relocate its historic cabins from Mercill Avenue to the block, possibly paid for by the specific purpose excise tax.
+Recently, the Jackson Hole Historical Society and Museum has expressed interest in relocating its historic cabins from Mercill Avenue to the block, possibly paid for by a specific purpose excise tax.

 Visit SaveTheBlock.org to learn how to donate to the project.